-Anyone can benefit from these three factors, but they plan important roles in active individuals and outdoor sports for continued training and proper recovery.
+Anyone can benefit from these three factors, but they play important roles in active individuals and outdoor sports for continued training and proper recovery.
 So what exactly are they responsible for?
 Let’s start with the biggest factor (which tends to be the one we forget about the most).
 Hydration.

 What is hydration and why does it matter to outdoor athletes?